25th October 2019

-This is part 2 of Transform’s interview with 5 leading Canadian policy experts.
-To read part 1, click the button below.
+This is part 2 of Transform's interview with 5 leading Canadian policy experts.
+To read part 1, click here.

 On reflection a year in, was the federal legislation adequate? and In terms of lessons for other countries what’s worked, what’s not worked, and what did they miss?

 A flaw that need addressing was the absence, or at least minimization of the social justice aims of legalization.
 It seems that expungement of criminal records is off the table and we will be left with fee-waived record suspensions (pardons) which are largely inadequate as a remedy to prohibition.
 For example, a pardon still means you can’t travel to the US without applying for a waiver from that government for $500 (and not guaranteed you’ll get it) or employers using your past record as a basis to not hire you.